Don Winslow: Writing

-For his follow up the smash hit The Cartel, Winslow wrote another standalone, The Force, tackling corruption in the deepest recesses of the NYPD.
-The Force was another smashing success and named one of the Best Books of the Year by The New York Times, NPR, Barnes & Noble, Publishers Weekly, The Financial Times, The Daily Mail, Booklist, and LitHub.
+For his follow up to The Cartel, Winslow wrote another standalone, The Force, tackling corruption in the deepest recesses of the NYPD.
+The Force was named one of the Best Books of the Year by The New York Times, NPR, Barnes & Noble, Publishers Weekly, The Financial Times, The Daily Mail, Booklist, and LitHub.
 In a seven-figure deal, Fox purchased the film rights for James Mangold to direct Matt Damon in a script adapted by award-winning screenwriter Scott Frank.

-In 2019, Winslow published the third and final installment of his epic Cartel Trilogy, The Border.
-Critics raved about the conclusion to the sprawling saga and it was named one of the Best Books of the Year by The Washington Post, NPR, The Guardian, The Financial Times, The New York Post, The Dallas Morning News, The Irish Times, Booklist, and many others.
+In 2019, Winslow published the third and final installment of his Cartel Trilogy, The Border.
+It was named one of the Best Books of the Year by The Washington Post, NPR, The Guardian, The Financial Times, The New York Post, The Dallas Morning News, The Irish Times, Booklist, and many others.
 The film rights to the trilogy had originally been purchased by 20th Century Fox but in 2019, due to the sprawling nature of the story and world therein, FX Networks acquired the rights from their sister studio to turn the novels into a TV series.
-Filming on the pilot is set to being in late-2022.
+Filming on the pilot is set to begin in late-2022.

 After concluding his Cartel Trilogy, Winslow published Broken, a collection of six short novellas all centered around the themes of crime, corruption, vengeance, justice, loss, and betrayal.
 Broken also earned starred reviews from Publishers Weekly and Kirkus Reviews.

 Winslow's next novel, City on Fire, is the first book in a planned trilogy about the feuding Moretti and Murphy crime families in Providence, Rhode Island, in the 1980s and 1990s.
 The novel received critical acclaim and its screen rights were acquired by Sony to be adapted into a television series.

-In addition to his novels, Winslow has published numerous short stories in anthologies and magazines such as Esquire, The Los Angeles Times Magazine and Playboy.
+In addition to his novels, Winslow has published numerous short stories in anthologies and magazines such as Esquire, the Los Angeles Times Magazine and Playboy.
 His columns have appeared in the Vanity Fair, Vulture, Huffington Post, CNN Online, and other outlets.

-In April 2022, Winslow announced his retirement from writing, in order to focus on his political video-making and activism.
-His City on Fire sequels will be his final books.
+In April 2022, Winslow announced his retirement from writing, to focus on his political video-making and activism.
+His City on Fire sequels are his final books.
+In 2023, he started a book club on Twitter.